 Izotropic is engaged in the development and commercialization of IzoView, a CT imaging device with a platform of targeted uses.
 The Company's initial plan was to complete the engineering of this first imaging device and seek approval in the USA as a diagnostic device for detecting breast cancers.
 To pursue this indication for use the Company would have to complete a Class III PMA submission involving an expensive and lengthy clinical study.

-In June 2023, the Board of Directors determined that the Company needed to modify its approval pathway to expedite the commercialization of IzoView.
+Under the Class III pathway, Izotropic was seeking FDA approval for IzoView Breast CT to be used as a standalone diagnostic imaging device through a clinical study comparing its capabilities against current standardof-care breast diagnostic modalities, including diagnostic mammography, tomosynthesis and breast ultrasound.
+The Board of Directors determined that the Company needed to modify its approval pathway to expedite the commercialization of IzoView.
 The focus now is on Class II submission for market approval, enabling the Company to enter the market much sooner and attract the necessary capital to establish manufacturing of IzoView and market to clinicians for the purpose of investigating tissue characterization within seconds of an imaging exam.